ministryofjustice/crime-portal-gateway-client/README.md

 # Running the client

+If running securely, then copy the client.jks file to src/main/resources.

 Start the LOCAL spring profile.
 Communicates to the SOAP endpoint running at localhost, unencrypted by default.
 ```
 SPRING_PROFILES_ACTIVE=local ./gradlew bootRun